jepasq/gostatus/README.md

 # gostatus

-A microservices monitoring application written in go.
+A microservices monitoring application written in *go*.

+# Dependencies

+To build and run this project, you need the Go programming language core compiler.

+To install it, on *Manjaro* :

+	sudo pacman install go

+on *Debian* :

+	sudo apt-get install golang-go

 # Build and run